 Factors to Consider Before Integrating an Indirect Sales Channel

-Why Companies Choose Indirect Sales Channels
+Why Building Materials Manufacturers Choose Indirect Sales Channels

-As opposed to using an in-house direct sales team, indirect sales channels are much lower in overhead costs.
+As opposed to using an in-house direct sales team, indirect sales channels cost significantly less in overhead costs.
 They also capitalize on the effort and cost a partner has put into building the business and its client base.
 Most of your costs in this strategy will come from